 Spend the Day in Carmel-by-the-Sea

 Carmel-by-the-Sea is a charming seaside village filled with fairytale cottages.
-Make your way slowly down Main Street, stopping in at art galleries, boutiques, and bakeries along the way.
+Make your way slowly down Main Street, stopping in at art galleries, boutiques, restaurants, and bakeries along the way.

 Then, head downhill, past the beautiful homes to the white-sand beach, one of the prettiest on the Central Coast.
 After a stroll on the beach, stop for lunch at Hog’s Breath Inn, the restaurant once owned by Clint Eastwood.